vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/15/_index.md

-⌊Of this book we find in Pāipp. (in xviii.) only the first *paryāya* and a phrase from the second.\* Moreover, neither Kāuç. nor Vāit. make any citations from the book; but it may be noted that xv.
-5. 1 is reckoned to the *rāudra gaṇa* by the schol. to Kāuç.
+⌊Of this book we find in Pāipp. (in xviii.) only the first *paryāya* and a phrase from the second.\* Moreover, neither Kāuś. nor Vāit. make any citations from the book; but it may be noted that xv.
+5. 1 is reckoned to the *rāudra gaṇa* by the schol. to Kāuś.
 50. 13.
 In respect of contents and style, the book is quite like the Brāhmaṇas, and it is all in prose.
 Occasional sequences of words are rhythmical (so the first phrase of 17.
 8 and the relative clauses of 15 and 16 and 17); but these